Apartments for Rent in Maine

 Maine is the northeasternmost state in the U.S and is home to 1.338 million people.
 The state is known for its rocky coastline, lighthouses, and national parks.
 The capital is Augusta while its largest and most populous city is Portland.

 Average Monthly Rent in Augusta

 Apartments for rent in Maine

-Search for apartments in Bangor if you like the great outdoors.
+If you like the great outdoors, you'll love Bangor.
 This is lumberjack country, with thrusting firs and freshwater lakes and streams threaded throughout the forested land.
 The city even has a 31-foot fiberglass sculpture of Paul Bunyan with double ax and pick as testament to its logging history.
 Bangor is build along the beautiful Penobscot River.
 Not surprisingly, it's a popular spot for canoeing, kayaking and abundant sports fishing.
 And for those who like to hoof it, Baxter State Park afford 186 miles of hiking trails or test your mountain biking skills at Acadia National Park.
 Bangor also has a thriving arts community.
 The University of Maine's art center is located downtown and Bangor also has a theater group and symphony orchestra.